jcrd/iniq/README.md

   -c          Combine sections with the same name
   -P SEP      Path separator character (default: '.')
-  -p PATH     Path specifying sections/keys to print -i NUM      Index of section in PATH
+  -p PATH     Path specifying sections/keys to print -n          Get number of sections with the name given in PATH -i NUM      Index of section in PATH
   -f FORMAT   Print output according to FORMAT
                 where %s = section, %k = key, %v = value